colinxr/wfb/content/posts/why-wfb.md

 I dismissed this outright.
 Working from bed I thought was indulgent and frivolous, fundamentally unserious.
 Hodgman, the comedian, after all, was fundamentally unserious himself.
 But there is, in fact, a long-standing history of working lying down.
 Frida Khalo and Winston Churchill are two well known recumbent movers and shakers.
 And the author Truman Capote was quoted as saying “I am a completely horizontal author.
 I can’t think unless I’m lying down.”

-Even Arianna Huffington, noted sleep advocate, admitted to the practise in an piece by Taylor Lorenz, titled "Working From Bed Is Acutally Great."
+Even Arianna Huffington, noted sleep advocate, admitted to the practise in an piece by Taylor Lorenz, titled "Working From Bed Is Actually Great."

 ++ [Working From Bed Is Actually Great | New York Times](https://www.nytimes.com/2020/12/31/style/working-from-bed.html?smid=nytcore-ios-share&referringSource=articleShare){:target="\_blank"}